eliainnocenti/Computer-Architectures-and-Operating-Systems/README.md

 ## ⚠️ Important Notice

+> **Note:** This repository is for educational purposes only.
+Make sure to follow the course rules and guidelines when utilizing these materials.

 > **Note:** The current implementation is not fully up to date.
 Modifications will follow to address all outstanding issues.

 <!-- > **Note:** The pulling and data collection from all submodules works, but managing the personal branch for developing personal modifications is still not functioning. -->